 Problem Description

-There is a special typewriter with lowercase English letters 'a' to 'z' arranged in a circle with a pointer.
-A character can only be typed if the pointer is pointing to that character.
-The pointer is initially pointing to the character 'a'.
-Each second, you may perform one of the following operations: move the pointer one character counterclockwise or clockwise, or type the character the pointer is currently on.
-Given a string word, return the minimum number of seconds to type out the characters in word.
+A special typewriter has the lowercase English letters 'a' to 'z' arranged in a circle with a pointer initially at 'a'.
+At each second, you can either move the pointer one step clockwise or counterclockwise, or type the character at the current pointer position.
+Given a string word, determine the minimum number of seconds required to type it.

 Key Insights